-The different types of contributions that can be made within a team and by

-The reasons why it is important to consider the different contributions that different individuals within team can make.

-The influence of different team roles, and the impact that different roles can bring to how a team functions.

-The use of different team role theories and how they are applied to support an organisational and work context.

-- Belbin team roles The requirement of a team role assessment to identify and ensure a balanced team, with a profile that reflects how different team members behave, contribute and interrelate with others, for example shaper, team worker, completer/finisher, in order to support a high-performing team. - Benne and Sheat's theory The consideration of different roles (task, personal/social, dysfunctional and/or individualistic) in order to identify both positive and negative group behaviour that supports teams to be managed effectively. - 1.19 Techniques used to develop high-performing teams.
+Wha t do learners need to learn?
+Skills The whor different types of contributions that can be made within a team and by n.
+EC6 reasons why it is important to consider the different contributions that rent individuals within team can make. influence of different teams and their roles, and the impact that different can bring to how a team functions. use of different team role theories and how they are applied to support an nisational and work context. • Belbin team roles - The requirement of a team role assessment to identify and ensure a balanced team, with a profile that reflects how different team members behave, contribute and interrelate with others, for example shaper, team worker, completer/finisher, in order to support a high-performing team.

+- Benne and Sheat's theory The consideration of different roles (task, personal/social, dysfunctional and/or individualistic) in order to identify both positive and negative group behaviour that supports teams to be managed effectively. - 1.19 Techniques used to develop high-performing teams.